shaunsingh/nyxt-nix-kiosk/README.md

 You may check the former two for your own machine by running `wlr-randr` under `sway` or any wayland compositor.
 Scale is subjective, adjust as you see fit, generally for a hidpi machine you want 2, stick with 1 for any lower resolution displays.

 Otherwise, just modify NYXT's config at `~/.config/nyxt/lisp` as you'd like.
 A copy of my personal NYXT config is provided with no warranty at `nyxt4-unwrapped/config.lisp`

+This file was written with `ace-mode` in NYXT